 - There have been 180 deaths due to influenza in the first four months of 2025.
 This is 73.1% more deaths due to influenza than the 104 deaths due to influenza that occurred between January and April 2024 and substantially more than the 52 deaths due to influenza that occurred between January and April 2023 (Figure 18a).
-As noted previously, however, there was also a higher number of influenza cases notified in this period than in previous years. - There have been 31 deaths due to RSV in the first five months of 2025 (Figure 18a). - The mortality rate for deaths due to COVID-19 or influenza for Aboriginal and Torres Strait Islander people was higher than for non-Indigenous people across each year in 2022-2024.

-- Since November 2024, there have been substantially fewer deaths with COVID-19 each month than there were in the corresponding months of the previous years (Figure 18b). - Deaths with influenza have increased in April 2025 and are higher than in 2023 and 2024 (Figure 18b). - There were 69 deaths with RSV in the first five months of 2025 (Figure 18b). - All three of these acute respiratory infections are more likely to cause death in older age groups than younger age groups.
+As noted previously, however, there was also a higher number of influenza cases notified in this period than in previous years. - There have been 19 deaths due to RSV published in the first four months of 2025 (Figure 18a). - The mortality rate for deaths due to COVID-19 or influenza for Aboriginal and Torres Strait Islander people was higher than for non-Indigenous people across each year in 2022-2024. - Since November 2024, there have been substantially fewer deaths with COVID-19 each month than there were in the corresponding months of the previous years (Figure 18b). - Deaths with influenza have increased in April 2025 and are higher than in 2023 and 2024 (Figure 18b). - Deaths with RSV are at similar levels in 2025 to in 2023 and 2024 (Figure 18b). - All three of these acute respiratory infections are more likely to cause death in older age groups than younger age groups.